electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 ## Learning goals

-In this part of the tutorial, you will learn how to scaffold an npm package, install Electron, and write a basic application.
-By the end of this section, you should be able to run your app in development and display a web page containing static text in a native window.
+In this part of the tutorial, you will learn how to set up your Electron project and write a minimal starter application.
+By the end of this section, you should be able to run a working Electron app in development mode.

-## Setting up your npm project
+## Setting up your project

-:::warning Avoid WSL
+:::caution Avoid WSL

 If you are on a Windows machine, please do not use [Windows Subsystem for Linux][wsl] (WSL) when following this tutorial as you will run into issues when trying to execute the